Strongpreneur#Business Growth Strategies

 At the end of the period, he is reimbursed to the tune of the amount he has spent such that at the beginning of the new period he has the particular amount he started with.

-For any transaction to be posted to the cashbook or petty cashbook it is important that the transaction is evidenced.
+For any transaction to be posted to the cashbook or petty cashbook the transaction must be evidenced.
 If the transaction relates to receiving the cash the evidence is the receipt issued to that effect.
 Where the transaction relates to the payment of cash, it must be evidenced by a voucher.

 A voucher is a document that records the fact that money has been paid or that can be used to pay for a particular good or service, it is a document mat authorizes the payment of the said amount.
 The payment voucher forms the basis for posting the cash book or petty cash book.